P l a n e G e o m e t r y

 angles at the base are also equal.
 Or, when two straight lines meet, the angles labeled 1 and 2 are equal.
 But what distinguished the Greeks is that they wanted to explain why that was true.
 They were the first to present those facts in the framework of a logical science.
 And after introducing some terms, we will see precisely what that means.

-In plane geometry we study figures that are flat, and their boundaries are called lines, or in the case of a circle, a single line.
-We say that a line, which may be straight or curved, is a length.
+A line, which may be curved or straight, is a length.
 We do not mean length as opposed to width; we mean any actual or potential boundary of a plane figure.
+In the ultimate theorems, lines appear only as the boundaries of figures.

 A line is length with no width.
 That is the idea of a line.
 What we draw, of course, has width and is a representation or a symbol for that idea, in the same way that a word is a symbol for the thing to which it refers.
 The word cat is not a cat.
 All communication is by means of symbols to evoke an idea.